ChrisWhealy/geo_server/README.md

 ##  Response

-The client receives a JSON array containing zero or more instances of a city object.
-The example shown here is for Greater London:
+The client will receive a JSON array containing zero or more instances of a city object.
+An example city object is shown below:

     {
       "name": "London",